raymondbutcher/ltf/README.md

 > Status: alpha

-LTF is a lightweight, transparent Terraform wrapper.
+LTF is a minimal, transparent Terraform wrapper.
 It makes Terraform projects easier to work with.

 In standard Terraform projects, the `*.tf` files are typically duplicated in each environment, with only minor differences for the backend configuration.
 Every environment directory contains `*.tf` files and `*.tfvars` files.
 It requires some effort to maintain all of these environments and keep them consistent.
 Changes take longer because they involve more files.